-Managing a product like it were a project and vice versa is a very common management mistake and you shouldn’t be ashamed if you’ve done so before.
-You should, however, be ashamed if – after noticing the astounding differences – you continue to do so.
+Managing a product like it were a project and vice versa is a widespread management mistake, and you shouldn’t be ashamed if you’ve done so before.
+However, you should be ashamed if – after noticing the astounding differences – you continue to do so.

-Project and product management: where are the differences?
+Project vs. product management: where are the differences?

-For starters, let’s consider the definition of project: to begin with, projects will always have a distinctive beginning, middle and end – the end of a project being determined by achieving – or failing to – the determined goals.
+For starters, let’s consider the definition of a project: to begin with, projects will always have a distinctive beginning, middle, and end – the end of a project being determined by achieving – or failing to – the determined goals.

-When working on a project, you’re assigned a determined set of resources you’ll be able to use in order to complete it.
-You’ll also have a well defined goal to begin with – this is what’ll determine if the project itself was successful: if the project achieves the goal, it was successful; if not, it wasn’t.
+When working on a project, you’re assigned a determined set of resources you’ll be able to use to complete it.
+You’ll also have a well-defined goal, to begin with – this is what’ll determine if the project itself was successful: if the project achieves the goal, it was successful; if not, it wasn’t.

-Product management, however, is much more subjective, it’s about discovery and cyclic work than working with defined timeframes and goals.
-Managing a product is not a process with beginning, middle or end – it’s a cycle or, better yet, a series of cycles of iteration, feedback and deployments.
-The cycles within product management will cover many aspects, such as discovering the customer’s needs, experimentation, testing, development and update deploys.
+Product management, however, is much more subjective.
+It’s about discovery and cyclic work than working with defined timeframes and goals.
+Managing a product is not a process with a beginning, middle or end – it’s a cycle or, better yet, a series of cycles of iteration, feedback, and deployments.
+The cycles within product management will cover many aspects, such as discovering the customer’s needs, experimentation, testing, development, and update deploys.

-As any iterative process, managing a product is not a linear process as a project is – you have the opportunity and is constantly encouraged to look back and make changes whenever they make themselves necessary.
-Prioritising features is not set in stone and, if circumstances make it necessary, you’re able to reprioritise whenever you need.
+As an iterative process, managing a product is not a linear process as a project is – you have the opportunity and are constantly encouraged to look back and make changes whenever they make themselves necessary.
+Prioritizing features is not set in stone and, if circumstances make it necessary, you’re able to reprioritize them whenever you need.

-You’re actually encouraged to reevaluate through all phases of product management – who’s never prioritised a certain feature only to figure out, after further investigation, it’s not that much of a priority after all?
-Circumstances are constantly changing and you have to be able to reorder your priorities to adapt.
+You’re actually encouraged to reevaluate through all phases of product management – who’s never prioritized a certain feature only to figure out, after further investigation, it’s not that much of a priority after all?
+Circumstances are constantly changing, and you have to be able to reorder your priorities to adapt.

 When working on a project, you’ll most likely have defined dates for all specific phases of it – it’s quite different with product management.
 Even though higher management and most of our stakeholders would love those long-term product roadmap items to have a due date, it doesn’t quite work like that.